The-Hidden-Ai/The-Hidden-Ai/README.md

 OpenCV supports a wide variety of programming languages like Python, C++, Java, etc.
 It can process images and videos to identify objects, faces, or even the handwriting of a human.
 # matplotlib
+Matplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy.
+It provides an object-oriented API for embedding plots into applications using general-purpose GUI toolkits like Tkinter, wxPython, Qt, or GTK+. ...
+SciPy makes use of Matplotlib.

 # Numpy
 # SciPy.
 # Scikit-learn.